setaman/vue-ellipse-progress/README.md

 ###### Animated: ✔️

-Descriptive string in form `"mode [offset]"` that defines how the progress line is aligned in relation to empty line.
+Descriptive string in form `"mode [offset]"` that defines, how the progress line is aligned in relation to empty line.
 The first value ist the `mode` and the optional second is the `offset`.
 You can understand the modes as the presets that help you to align lines as you want to.